mlswg/mls-protocol/draft-ietf-mls-protocol.md

 2. Send an Add message to the group (including the new member)

-The Welcome message contains the information that the new member needs to initialize a GroupState object that can be updated to the current state using the Add message.
+The Welcome message contains the information that the new member needs to initialize a GroupContext object that can be updated to the current state using the Add message.
 This information is encrypted for the new member using HPKE.
 The recipient key pair for the HPKE encryption is the one included in the indicated UserInitKey,